muzixing/can-framework/draft-ietf-cats-framework.md

  :  A traffic engineering approach {{?RFC9522}} that takes into account the dynamic nature of computing resources and network state to optimize service-specific traffic forwarding towards a given service contact instance.
 Various relevant metrics may be used to enforce such computing-aware traffic steering policies.

 Metric:
  : An information that provides suitable input information to a selection mechanism to determine a CATS egress node.

+Computing metrics:
+  : Computing metrics are the metrics come from computing side, includes but not limited to, compute-related metrics, network-related metrics, storage-related metrics, even the energy cost related metrics {{?I-D.ietf-cats-metric-definition}}.

 Service:
   : An offering that is made available by a provider by orchestrating a set of resources (networking, compute, storage, etc.).